mackellardrew/digit_recognizer/README.md

 My first attempt was with the random forest approach; then I proceeded to try a simple neural network, a combination of dimensional reduction and support vector machines, and intend to finish with a convoluted neural network.
 My choice of approaches is largely inspired by seeing the work others have done with this same data set on [Kaggle](https://www.kaggle.com/c/digit-recognizer/kernels).

-I'm very new to Python, machine learning, and data science, and expect to make plenty of mistakes and awkward choices, so of course any feedback is appreciated.
+I'm very new to Python, machine learning, and data science, and expect to make plenty of mistakes and awkward choices.
+Note, however, that my interest is mainly in experience as a data scientist, not a developer/programmer, so issues with the readability or efficiency of scripts is less important to me than questions regarding the applicability of approaches chosen, or drawing proper conclusions from the data.
+Beyond that, any feedback is always appreciated.